jweinst1/regup/README.md

 The documentation can be found here.

 Regup makes drawing SVG paths and shapes easy.
-You can treat SVG as data and other abstractions
+You can treat SVG as data and other abstractions.
+You can also synthesize SVG via continous calls of a Char and array of integers to represent path elements.